Instagram/LibCST/docs/source/parser.rst

 =======

-The parser functions accept source code and an optional configuration object, and will generate :class:`libcst.CSTNode` objects.
+The parser functions accept source code and an optional configuration object, and will generate :class:`~libcst.CSTNode` objects.

-:func:`.parse_module` is the most useful function here, since it accepts the entire contents of a file and returns a new tree, but :func:`.parse_expression` and :func:`.parse_statement` are useful when inserting new nodes into the tree, because they're easier to use than the equivalent node constructors.
+:func:`~libcst.parse_module` is the most useful function here, since it accepts the entire contents of a file and returns a new tree, but :func:`~libcst.parse_expression` and :func:`~libcst.parse_statement` are useful when inserting new nodes into the tree, because they're easier to use than the equivalent node constructors.

 >>> import libcst as cst
 >>> cst.parse_expression("1 + 2")